-A computed tomography (CT) scan uses a special X-ray machine to take detailed pictures of the body's organs and tissues.
+CT stands for computed tomography.
+A CT scan uses a special X-ray machine to take detailed pictures of the body's organs and tissues.

 In a biopsy, a small piece of tissue is removed from your body.
 This tissue sample is then examined in the lab.